Taking a Hard Look at Soft Drinks

 - Lowered bone mass density and bone fractures in children

-“There is a correlation between children’s bone fracture risk and soft drink consumption,” says Dr. Danoff.
+“There is a correlation between children’s bone fracture risk and consumption of soft drinks,” says Dr. Danoff.
 “Decreased intake of milk and excessive consumption of sugary carbonated beverages can lower bone marrow density and increase the risk of developing osteoporosis later in life, especially in women.”

 - Weight gain and correlating diseases